Two Levels Of Compassion

 What Is It Like Being You?

 If you haven't already listened to this talk, or aren't familiar with Tara Brach, take some time to check it out.
-I really appreciate her teachings and ability to simplify complex concepts.
+I really appreciate her teachings, which make complex concepts easier to understand.
 You can find all of her talks on her podcast.
 This one is pretty brilliant in its exploration of compassion.